BestEnemies/AIiLight/Home-Assistant-Configuration.md

   effect: false
   optimistic: false
 ```

+If you noticed that the state of your Ai-Thinker LED RGBW is not retained after a restart of Home Assistant, make sure to enable this in **AiLight** and Home Assistant, by:
+- Add the `retain: true` to your light's configuration in Home Assistant
+- Set the parameter `MQTT_RETAIN` to true in your **AiLight** 'config.h' file.

+(By default, retaining state is not enabled).

 Lastly, add your Ai-Thinker LED RGBW light in a Home Assistant view.
 For example like this:
 ```yaml
 group: